marrwan4/TPDF/README.md

 ```bash
 pip install PyPDF2
 ```

+## Future Developments
+- Improve user interface.
+- Add more functionalities such as searching in pdf, renaming pdfs.
+- Adding guideance to users on how to use the app.
+- Make an excutable file that can be installed easily.
+- More features acording to users orders.
+- Fix reported and known bugs and errors.

+## Action
+- We would be more than happy if you could help us with any of these tasks.
+- If there is anything else you think we should add please let us know!

 ## Special thanks
 Special thanks to Professor Mohamed El-Ramly and the Faculty of Computers and Artificial Intelligence Cairo University for their guidance and support.
+And we would like to thank our team members who contributed and thoese who are willing to contribute.